hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `scheduling_strategy` - (Optional) The scheduling strategy to use for the service.
 The valid values are `REPLICA` and `DAEMON`.
 Defaults to `REPLICA`.
 Note that [*Tasks using the Fargate launch type or the `CODE_DEPLOY` or `EXTERNAL` deployment controller types don't support the `DAEMON` scheduling strategy*](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html).
 * `service_registries` - (Optional) The service discovery registries for the service.
 The maximum number of `service_registries` blocks is `1`.
 * `tags` - (Optional) Key-value map of resource tags
 * `task_definition` - (Optional) The family and revision (`family:revision`) or full ARN of the task definition that you want to run in your service.
+Required unless using the `EXTERNAL` deployment controller.
 If a revision is not specified, the latest `ACTIVE` revision is used.
-Note that a task definition must be specified if the service is using the `ECS` deployment controller.

 ## capacity_provider_strategy